denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 Why does this work so?
-Here we're using a _Computed property name_ TODO(add link to spec).
+Here we're using a _Computed property name_.
 When you pass an object between those brackets, it coerces object to a string, so we get a property key `'[object Object]'` and value `{}`.

 The same way we can make brackets hell like this: